This topic examines the basic principles of research design.

 Familiarity with basic principles of research design, including following core concepts and terms.

-[Note: Until Atlas pages are created for individual concepts in Quantitative Methods, the links in the concepts below point directly to the relevant pages in OnlineStatBook.]
+[Note: Until Atlas pages are created for all the individual concepts in Quantitative Methods, some of the links in the concepts below point directly to the relevant pages in OnlineStatBook.]

 Core concepts associated with this topic